History of the Riksdag: Democracy emerges

-From the second half of the 19th century, when the Riksdag was founded, until the early 20th century, Swedish society underwent a number of fundamental changes that impacted on the political system.
-Political demands, but also sheer economic progress, increased the share of citizens eligible to vote and have a direct influence on the political system.
+From the second half of the 19th century, when the Riksdag was founded, until the early 20th century, Swedish society underwent fundamental changes that impacted on the political system.
+Political demands, but also sheer economic progress, increased the size of the electorate and the degree of political mobilization.
 This in turn also sponsored the emergence and growth of political parties.
-The Riksdag had also been able to assert itself against the Royal authority and a de facto parliamentary system had begun to emerge.
-As of the general election in 1921, universal and equal franchise was introduced for men and women alike, and the Riksdag finally achieved a system of democratic representation for all citizens who were at least 23 years old on election day.
+As such, the legislature became more assertive against royal authority, successfully asserting responsible government; a parliamentary system thus became de facto established; the king could not (or at least would not dare) keep a government in office against parliamentary objections.